Site icon Our Breathing Planet

 American Cranberrybush Physical Description

 The flora evolved as an excellent example of a deciduous shrub.
 In this category, however, it ranks as an above average sized member.
 That’s due to the fact that individual specimens attain heights of as much as 13 ft (4 m).
-Most, though, remain slightly smaller in size.
+Most individual examples, though, remain slightly smaller in size.

 The natural construction of this particular flora further enhances its distinctiveness.
-The bark of the shrub develops as relatively rough, with a somewhat scaly texture.
-This aspect of the amazing Angiosperm also presents a gray color, that varies from light to dark.
+The bark of the captivating shrub develops as relatively rough in nature, with a somewhat scaly texture.
+This aspect of the amazing Angiosperm also presents a gray color, that varies from light to slightly dark.

 Its stems also arch sharply vertically, and develop as quite densely packed.
-The short, thin twigs that branch off of these typically manifest a reddish-brown hue.
-These it also tends to produce in copious quantities, making for yet another relatively dense structure.
+The numerous short, thin twigs that branch off of these typically manifest a reddish-brown hue.
+These it also generall tends to produce in copious quantities, making for the presence of yet another dense structure.

-Its foliage, meanwhile, usually develops opposite, and three-lobed in structure.
-These develop as moderate-sized, though.
+Its foliage, lovely in its own right, meanwhile, usually develops as opposite, and three-lobed in structure.
+These develop as only moderate-sized, though.
 Each averages 2.25 – 4.75 in (6-12 cm) in length, and 2-4 in (5-10 cm) in width.
 Their shape actually remains very similar to maple leaves.

 The stuning flowers of the American Cranberrybush also stand out.
 These present a brilliant white shade, and generally appear in groupings up to 5 in (13 cm) in diameter.
 The fruit develops as small, with an oblong shape.
-Each averages 0.6 in (1.5 cm) by 0.5 in (1.2 cm).
+Each averages 0.6 in (1.5 cm) in length by 0.5 in (1.2 cm) in width.

 American Cranberrybush Distribution, Habitat, and Ecology

 The remarkable American Cranberrybush evolved as native to a region of the globe well known for its abundance of natural beauty.
-That’s due to the fact that it developed in the portion of the earth that now forms the continent known as North America.
+That’s due to the fact that this wonder of Nature and evolution developed in the portion of the earth that now forms the continent known as North America.

-As its very name indicates, the majority of the zone of native habitation consists of part of the United States.
-There, though, it only lives in the far northern sections, from coast to coast.
-The great majority of its population, however, appears in the northeast.
+As its very name indicates, the majority of that indigenous zone of native habitation consists of a specific part of the United States.
+There, though, it only lives within the far northern sections, from coast to coast.
+The great majority of its native population, however, appears in the northeast.

-Yet its habitat range also extends into the extreme southeast sections of Canada.
-Outside of these two areas, a handful of small, thinly populated concentrations also appear elsewhere in both countries.
-Its presently unknown if this is a natural occurrence, though.
+Yet its habitat range also extends into the extreme southeast sections of the nation of Canada.
+Outside of these two areas, a handful of small, thinly populated concentrations also appear elsewhere in both of the countries.
+Its presently unknown if this is a wholly natural occurrence.

-Within these areas, however, it seems to be highly adaptible in its habitat requirements.
-Due to this, it makes its home in a wide variety of regions.
+Within these areas, however, it seems to be highly adaptible in regards to its habitat requirements.
+Due to this flexibility, it makes its home in a very wide variety of regions.
 These include such diverse ecosystems as sandy swamps, moist woodlands, forested bogs, and even roadside ditches.

-Like most of its kindred, the American Cranberrybush achieves pollination via the actions of various local insects.
+Like most of its kindred around the world, the American Cranberrybush achieves pollination via the actions of various local insects.
 Mosts specimens produce fruit after 5-6 years.
 At that time, numerous animals consume the fruits, especially birds, thereafter spreading the seeds via droppings.

 Despite its name, however, it’s not actually a variety of cranberry at all.
-The name derives from the strong resemblance of its fruit to true cranberries.
-Though rather sour to human taste, the fruits are fully edible, and contain high amounts of several types of vitamins.
+The common name derives from the strong visual resemblance of its fruit to true cranberries.
+Though rather sour to human taste, the fruits do remain fully edible, and contain high amounts of several types of vitamins.

 Species Sharing Its Range

-Check out our other articles on 5 Fully Fabulous Frogs, African Monarch, Laguna Verde, Blainville’s Beaked Whale, Smooth Purple Coneflower, Yellow-Bellied Sea Snake
+Check out our other articles on 5 Fully Fabulous Frogs, African Monarch, Laguna Verde, Blainville’s Beaked Whale, Smooth Purple Coneflower, Nicobar Pigeon, Yellow-Bellied Sea Snake

 Exit mobile version